pqba/ComplexLibrary/README.md

 We created a library to handle complex numbers, arithmetic tasks, input and output, and advanced mathematical tasks.

+To see specific implementations of functions, open the **komplexkanban** folder

 ## Getting Started